International project RAP

 Database

-The RAP database retrieves the data related to polemical literature, assembled by the RAP team, from the Pinakes database of Greek manuscripts and from the two new Latin and Slavic databases, which are currently being filled.
+The RAP database retrieves data on polemical literature, compiled by the RAP team, from the Pinakes database of Greek manuscripts, as well as from two new Latin and Slavic databases that are currently being populated.

-In addition, some key words are assigned to each work: subject of controversy, literary form, original terminology of the literary, as well as the type of relationship between texts, in case two works are linked by a reciprocal relationship.
+Additionally, keywords are assigned to each work, including the subject of controversy, literary form, original terminology, and the type of the relationship between texts when two works are linked by mutual relationship.

 Database description